bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/ssh.md

 compression when there is no rsync command available:
 =====================================================

-ssh @ “cd /var/www/Shared/; tar zcf - asset1 asset2” | tar zxf -
+ssh @ "cd /var/www/Shared/; tar zcf - asset1 asset2” | tar zxf -

 To mount folder/filesystem through SSH
 ======================================